amberhuangbooo/Fine-tuning-Protein-Language-Model-ESM2-for-Antimicrobial-Peptide-Prediction/README.md

 If you run this code, you need download pre-train parameters of ESM2 model.
 [Model URL](https://github.com/facebookresearch/esm#available-models) <!-- (automatically downloaded to ~/.cache/torch/hub/checkpoints) -->

+## ABOUT

+Submission in progress, to be updated later